lazcanogaston/html5bootcamp/README.md

 3. All the exercises must work within a mobile environment.

-4. Team play is encouraged but the work will be evaluated per person.
+4. Team play is encouraged but the work might be evaluated per person (depending on number of bootcamp students).

 5. All code and documentation must be in English.